aliawa/packetcraft/README.txt

 independent of the underlying os routing.
 Therefore no routing or ip address changes are required in the replay machine.

+We can configure source based or destination based routing.
+When source based routing is used each entry specifies the egress-interface and next-hop mac address for each source ip.
+When destination based routing is used each entry specifies the egress-interface and next-hop mac address for each destination netmask

 Scenario